Milton the Monster: Overview

 Professor Weirdo's nemesis was Professor Fruitcake, another mad scientist who lived in a castle on an opposite hill.
-Professor Fruitcake's major creation was Zelda the Zombie.
-Other characters in the series included Fangenstein, a biker monster apparently inspired by Marlon Brando, his sidekick Abercrombie the Zombie, and Professor Weirdo's aunt, the witchy Aunt Hagatha.
+Professor Fruitcake's major creation was Zelda the Zombie (who only appears in one episode).
+Other characters in the series included Fangenstein, a biker monster apparently inspired by Marlon Brando, his sidekick Abercrombie the Zombie (who is sometimes Milton's friend), and Professor Weirdo's aunt, the witchy Aunt Hagatha.

 Other features

 Other features on the show included: